mollymeissner/learning-journal/README.md

 - Files can have any extension they like or none at all.

 Linux is Case Sensitive: Beware of silly typos!
-1. It is possible to have two or more files and directories with the same name but letters of different case
+- It is possible to have two or more files and directories with the same name but letters of different case

 Spaces in names: 2 ways to use spaces in a command line
 1. Quotes: cd 'Holiday Photos'
 1. Escape Characters: cd Holiday\ Photos
-1. Shortcut: use Tab Completion
+*Shortcut*: use Tab Completion

-- Hidden Files and Directories
-- ls : list of files
-- ls -a : show hidden files and directories

 ### GitHub Notes